philmikejones/beginning-mapping/handout.md

 ```

 Under Step One paste your postcodes into the box (`CTRL`/`CMD` + `V`) and press `Convert Postcodes`.
-You can now select the geocoded data in Step Three and paste this straight back into your spreadsheet.
+You can then select and copy the completed geocoded postcodes in `Step Three` which you can paste straight back into your spreadsheet, appending to the end columns.
+Save and close your spreadsheet.

 ![Grid Reference Finder Batch Converter website](images/postcode-batch-converter-website.png)

-Save and close your spreadsheet.

 To load this data into QGIS open the Data Source Manager and select the 'Delimited Text' tab.
 Click the `...` button to select the file and choose the following options: